glowiep/leaflet-map-template/README.md

 This repository template for Leaflet web maps will help you start a new leaflet map project quickly.

 ## 📌 Options
-- <b>Main branch</b> (default)
+### Main Branch (Default)
 - Basic Leaflet map with zoom buttons and a scale bar.
 - Centered with a global map view.
 - Additional settings are added to prevent scrolling off the map, and map bounds are set to give it a bounce-back effect.

+### 1-minimap
-- <b>1-minimap</b>
+- Basic Leaflet map
-  - Basic Leaflet map including a Simple minimap-control for leaflet.
+- Includes a simple minimap-control for leaflet.

+### Version 1
+This branch includes a few useful plugins.
+- <a href="https://www.geoman.io/docs/getting-started/free-version">Leaflet-Geoman Drawing Toolbar</a>
+- <a href="https://github.com/Leaflet/Leaflet.fullscreen">Full-screen button</a>